Alternate Fighter: Expanded

 15th-level Pugilist Archetype feature

 You have learned to take hits that would be deadly to weaker warriors.
-You learn the unbreakable Exploit, but it does not count against your total number of Exploits Known.
+When you use brace up with your reaction, you also gain resistance to that instance of damage.

 Legendary Pugilist